micro-community/m3o-backend/v1/README.md

 Proposal: By convention scope names could implicitly define which endpoints the client has access to.
 So `location:write` means they have access to all endpoints as defined by the `location` service.

 ## Setup
-When running the v1api you'll need to setup auth rules so that users can call it appropriately
+When running the v1 api you'll need to setup auth rules so that users can call it appropriately

 #### Base
 At a minimum you need to run the following